jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 * is the key close to the starter?
 * was the start button pressed?

-this is the :ref:`truth table` I get for the Car Starter
+I get this :ref:`truth table` for the Car Starter

 ==============  ==================  =================
 key             start button        output